A Lagrangian filling for every cluster seed: The curve quiver with potential

 Let $\Gamma_\ell^+$, resp.~$\Gamma_\ell^-$, be the set of $\ell$-gons $P$ bounded by $\SC$ where the orientation of $\dd P$ coincides with, resp.~it is opposite to, the orientations of $\Sigma$.

-For each intersection point of two curves $\g_i,\g_j\in\SC$ that represents an arrow from $\g_i$ to $\g_j$ in $Q(\SC)$, or vice-versa, we decorate (shade) two consecutive quadrants as follows.
-If the tangent vectors of $\g_i$ and $\g_j$, in this order, are an oriented basis of the tangent space at the intersection point, then we shade the two quadrants in the side of $\g_i$ where $\g_j$ points outwards from the intersection point; see Figure \ref{fig:OrientationSigns}, where the shading of the quadrants is depicted.
-If that basis gives the reverse orientation, we shade the two quadrants in the side of $\g_j$ where $\g_i$ points outwards from the intersection point.
+For each intersection point of two curves $\g_i,\g_j\in\SC$ that represents an arrow from $\g_i$ to $\g_j$ in $Q(\SC)$ we decorate (shade) two consecutive quadrants as follows.
+The tangent vectors of $\g_i$ and $\g_j$, in this order, are an oriented basis of the tangent space at the intersection point.
+Then we shade the two quadrants adjacent to the part of $\g_j$ where $\g_j$ points outwards from the intersection point; see Figure \ref{fig:OrientationSigns}, where the shading of these two quadrants is depicted.
+In other words, the two shaded quadrants are those in the half-plane to the left of $\g_i$, where we traverse $\g_i$ according to its orientation.
+Similarly, if the intersection point represents an arrow from $\g_j$ to $\g_i$ in $Q(\SC)$, so that the basis $\g_i$ and $\g_j$ (in this order) gives the reverse orientation, then we shade the two quadrants adjacent to the part of $\g_i$ where $\g_i$ points outwards from the intersection point.

 Given a polygon $P=v_1\ldots v_\ell$ bounded by $\SC$, each vertex $v_i$ of $P$ is assigned the sign $\sigma(v_i;v_1\ldots v_\ell)=1$ if $v_i$ uses a non-shaded quadrant, and the sign $\sigma(v_i;v_1\ldots v_\ell)=-1$ if $v_i$ uses a shaded quadrant.
 By definition, the vertex sign $\sigma(v_1\ldots v_\ell)$ of the polygon $P$ is